comar1-ncompass/qa-playwright-dashboard-v2/readme.md

-# QA Dashboardv2 Playwright Automation — Quick Reference
+# QA Dashboardv2 Playwright Automation

 ## 1. How to Run